Skip to main content

 Washington, D.C.

-If you are interested in a legislative internship with the Washington office, please send all of the information listed below in an email to the D.C. intern coordinator at lieu.staff@mail.house.gov with "Summer 2024 Legislative Internship Application" as the subject line.
-Applications for the Summer 2024 internship open on Monday, March 18 and close on Friday, March 29 at 5:30 PM ET.
+If you are interested in a legislative internship with the Washington office, please send all of the information listed below in an email to the D.C. intern coordinator at lieu.staff@mail.house.gov with "Fall 2025 Legislative Internship Application" as the subject line.
+Applications for the Fall 2025 legislative internship are now CLOSED.

-This is an in-person internship.
+This is an in-person internship based in the Washington office.
 Please call the Washington office at (202) 225-3976 with any questions or concerns.

 Los Angeles

 In the Los Angeles office, interns may be asked to do a variety of things, including day-to-day work such as answering phones, conducting casework intakes, drafting letters, covering daily briefings, attending field events, and assisting with media clips.
 In addition, interns may be assigned to assist with various district-based projects of importance.
+This internship is geared toward college and post-high school students.
+Unfortunately, our office does not accept applications from high school students.
 Interns must be willing to commit to 17 weeks and 20 hours per week (2.5 full 8-hour days per week).

 Intern Testimonials